ANN-HumLang/ANN-HumLang.github.io/ANN-HumLang/content/workshop/index.md

 #### Programme

-We hope to publish our complete workshop programme within the next few weeks, check back soon!
+Note that time slots in the schedule below are still preliminary and subject to change.
+We hope to publish our finalized programme within the next few weeks, check back soon!

 ##### Monday June 10th
 {{< rawhtml >}}